-While there isn't a huge choice of different engines, Isuzu does offer the D-Max in a wide range of trim levels, so the chances are there will be a version to suit you.
+While there isn't a choice of different engines, Isuzu does offer the D-Max in a wide range of trim levels, so the chances are there will be a version to suit you.

-Standard equipment isn't quite as generous as that fitted across the Mitsubishi L200 range, but as a rule the D-Max represents good value for money - especially if you also need a large load area and the option to two 3.5 tonnes, which the Isuzu is more than comfortable doing.
+Standard equipment isn't quite as generous as that fitted across the Mitsubishi L200 range, but as a rule the D-Max represents good value for money - especially if you also need a large load area and the option to tow 3.5 tonnes, which the Isuzu is more than comfortable doing.

 Isuzu D-Max warranty

-The Isuzu D-Max comes with a five-year, 125,000-mile warranty, which until very recently was the best you could get in a pickup truck sector where most rivals used to only offer three years' of cover.
+The Isuzu D-Max comes with a five-year, 125,000-mile warranty, which until very recently was the best you could get in a pickup truck sector where most rivals only offer three years' of cover.